Eritrean Army: Organization

 Information on the structure and formations of the Eritrean Army is hard to obtain as units are frequently shifted around and reorganized to prevent them from forming loyalties to commanders.
 In 1992, the President formed a working group of former officers of the Ethiopian Armed Forces to suggest the structure of the new Eritrean military.
 They recommended that the Army should be based on divisions, each headed by a colonel, with the chief of staff being a major general, and a civilian minister of defense.
-The working group recommended that the military be professionalized and institutionalized, maintaining small numbers due to Ertirea's limited resources and small size.
+The working group recommended that the military be professionalized and institutionalized, maintaining small numbers due to Eritrea's limited resources and small size.
 President Isaias Afwerki ignored most of their advice, however, and promoted 37 former combatants of the war for independence to the general officer ranks.
 This hampered the development of the military as an institution and was done so that he could play them off against each other and maintain the army's loyalty to him personally.
 Due to the president frequently shifting the organization and assignments of senior commanders and chiefs of staff, as well as the lack of official documents recording them, putting together a complete picture of the structure of the Eritrean Army is difficult and largely relies on reports from former senior military officers.

 In February 1991 the divisions of the EPLA were subordinated to four corps, the 161st, 271st, 381st, and 491st.
 During the 1990s there were a total of 24 divisions.